graphitemaster/incbin/README.md

 # incbin

-Include binary files in your C/C++ applications with ease
+Include binary and textual files in your C/C++ applications with ease

 ## Example